 Ramadan is one of the most important events for Muslims everywhere, occurring in the ninth month of the Islamic calendar.
 Fasting plays an important role in many major religions and is a central feature in all the Abrahamic faiths.
 In Islam, adult Muslims, who are able to, are required to fast during the month of Ramadan.
-This year, with the COVID-19 pandemic, there are also concerns among Muslims about having their Covid vaccination during Ramadan.
-In this article, we have put together the latest health tips for you (including the Covid jab considerations).

 According to Dr Javid Ahmed Shah, Physician and Medical Director at the Lotus Group Of Medical Centres based in Dubai, dehydration is one of the most serious problems that can occur during this period – especially in Dubai and other parts of the Middle East, thanks to the hot and humid conditions that characterise the region.

 While young children, the elderly, pregnant (and menstruating) women and those suffering from illness are not required to fast during Ramadan, Dr Shah reveals that many of his patients still choose to do so.
 This can be particularly problematic for insulin-dependent diabetics, who must fine-tune their dosage during this period.

 Good planning is the key to a healthy fast, says Dr Shah.
 He advises his patients to gradually reduce their intake of caffeine-based drinks such as cola, coffee or tea around three to five days before Ramadan is due to begin.